 The holidays bring loads of fun and celebrations, and usually some extended time off work.
-As we get back in to the swing of things after Thanksgiving weekend and other upcoming holidays, it is a great time to take a closer look at first day back safety and awareness.
+As we get back in to the swing of things after the holidays or time off, it is a great time to take a closer look at first day back safety and awareness.

 Statistically speaking, Mondays show the highest rate of worker injuries over any other day of the week.
 In fact, the Bureau of Labor Statistics (BLS) reports that since 2007, Mondays have have the highest number of workplace injuries every single year with the exception of two years.
 The same is going to apply on Mondays after a long break and/or the first day back after a holiday break.